 The dress is 100% silk and features elbow-length dolman sleeves, a vee-back with 9-snap closure, and a detachable self-belt.
 We first saw the dress when the Duke & Duchess attended a July 2011 reception welcoming them to Los Angeles.
-Below you see them with Governor Jerry Brown and his wife Anne Gust Brown.

 Kate brought the piece back for the cocktail party the evening before Zara Phillips and Mike Tindall were married.
 Below left you see Kate in the dress at the Los Angeles reception; the center and right photos are from that pre-wedding party in late July 2011.

 While we can’t be 100% certain it was the Maja, it certainly looked like that was what the Duchess was wearing.
 This was a look I always loved on Kate; it is fun to see what-we-think-is-the-Maja again.

 The Duchess wore her hair down and straightened; it appears she was wearing her Catherine Zoraida Fern Hoop earrings ($204).

 Our other topic today – a fashion flashback preceding even the first appearance of the Maja dress.
 In June 2011 the Duke and Duchess paid a visit to the Irish Guards.